-Genetic studies of ALS have to date comprised four main types: candidate gene sequencing studies, family based linkage studies, genome-wide association studies, and studies of copy number variation.
+Genetic studies of ALS have comprised four main types: candidate gene sequencing studies, family based linkage studies, genome-wide association studies, and studies of copy number variation.
 These study designs have allowed the identification of rare gene variation contributing to familial risk and to common gene variation contributing to apparently sporadic ALS risk.
-We are now in a position to identify the last remaining major type of gene variation, namely rare or moderate frequency variants contributing to ALS risk.
-Our most recent large scale GWAS plus sequencing analyses show that the bulk of the heritability for ALS is to be expected in the rare to moderate frequency variants.
+The last remaining major type of gene variation, namely rare or moderate frequency variants contributing to ALS risk are to be identified.
+Large scale GWAS plus sequencing analyses show that the bulk of the heritability for ALS is in the rare to moderate frequency variants.
 These variants can only be captured exhaustively by next generation high throughput sequencing.
-This technology has now matured to the extent that it is feasible financially and practically, with the remaining hurdle being interpretation of findings.
+This technology has matured to the extent that it is feasible financially and practically, with the remaining hurdle being interpretation of findings.
 The problem of interpretation arises because each individual harbors many rare variants that would be predicted to cause harmful effects, but without apparent hurt, suggesting that there are evolutionary buffers preventing deleterious gene variants from always causing harm.
 This means that the only way to determine if rare variants found in a gene implicate that gene in disease causation is to compare the frequency of rare variants between very large numbers of people with ALS and normal controls, including control sequences in public databases.

-We therefore propose to sequence the ALS samples available to many of us in several countries/biobanks using next generation sequencing as part of a multinational collaboration under the banner of Project MinE.
-By sharing data with similar projects from across Europe, Australasia and the US, we will have the ability to identify new ALS genes with a high level of confidence, leading to increased understanding of the mechanism of ALS and a greater probability of developing diagnostic tests and effective therapies.
+We therefore sequence the ALS samples available to many of us in several countries/biobanks using next generation sequencing as part of a multinational collaboration under the banner of Project MinE.
+By sharing data with similar projects from across Europe, Australasia and the US, we have the ability to identify new ALS genes with a high level of confidence, leading to increased understanding of the mechanism of ALS and a greater probability of developing diagnostic tests and effective therapies.